smart-data-models/dataModel.SocialMedia/SMPost/doc/spec_DE.md

       description: 'Platform of post.'
       type: Property
     postCreatedAt:
-      description: ' The datetime of the creation of the SMPost.'
+      description: 'The datetime of the creation of the SMPost.'
       format: date-time
-      type: string
+      type: Property
     postId:
       description: 'The  post ID of the SMPost.'
       type: Property